Great Ideas How To Prepare For a Weekend Road Trip

 The excitement for an upcoming trip can be exhilarating.
 But it can also be very stressful as you have a million things to remember to do days or weeks leading up to your trip.
 I, however, have a few extra things I need to do to prepare for road trips due to my auto-immune disorder.
-I have to plan for meals and food as I manage my disorder through diet that involves more natural ingredients and nutrient dense foods; hence, I have a restricted diet.
+Which is why I put together a few great ideas how to prepare for a weekend road trip to help.

 - Open the hood and glance over the engine and check fluids.